gowda64/Operating_Systems/Programs 1-5.md

->Have used proper variable names for easier understanding, feel free to user shorter variables for convenience.
+>I Have used complete variable names for easier understanding, feel free to use shorter variables for convenience.
 # Program 1
 FCFS
 ```java